zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

     -   GET `/auth/accounts`

 #### GET_ACCOUNTS
-Gets an accounts by address.
+Gets an accounts by the address.

 - Parameters:
     - `address`